An algebra over the operad of posets and structural binomial identities: Introduction

 In regard to labelings of Hasse diagrams, there are many different variations of labelings of (directed) graphs.
 See for instance \cite{label}.
 However, we could not find a notion that is related to ours.

-The papers \cite{coef,class,monotonicity} study conditions on the coefficients of $h^*$- polynomials, and the paper \cite{fvect} describes conditions on $f^*$-vectors.
-As far as we are aware, our results are independent.

-Note that if we let $t=0$ on Proposition~\ref{Proposition:pc} we recover the Vandermonde identity.
+In regard to binomial identities, note that if we let $t=0$ in Proposition~\ref{Proposition:pc} we recover the Chu-Vandermonde identity.
 Most identities in \cite{lcomb} fix the top part of the combinatorial expression and vary the bottom part.
 For example, consider the generalized Vandermonde identity,